 The approach you use will inform the title.
-Your title should present the line of inquiry the dissertation will take.
+Your title should present the line of inquiry the final thesis will take.
 Try composing different titles with slightly different emphasis and consider all of them while researching.

 Don’t forget to run the title by your supervisor.
 They will advise you accordingly, suggest reading for research and help you refine the grey areas.

 Review and just the plan as you continue